top of page

 sara website.jpg

-Sara Enrile Lacalle, MSc
+Sara Enrile Lacalle, PhD

 She is a cooking enthusiast, enjoys being inside the kitchen and appreciates good restaurants.
 Loves fashion and is always looking forward to new trends.
 Will be the one organizing spontaneous plans and making sure everyone is enjoying themselves.
 A good glass of wine and a nice conversation is enough to make her happy.